Claude Haiku 4.5 vs MAI-Code-1-Flash

 - MAI-Code-1-Flash uniquely exposes Reasoning in local model data.

-- Local decision data tags MAI-Code-1-Flash for Coding, Agents, and JSON / Tool use.
+- Local decision data tags MAI-Code-1-Flash for Coding, RAG, and Agents.

 Monthly cost at traffic